Home » Do Quaker Parrots Like To Cuddle?

 are quaker parrots affectionate?

-Human and Quaker Parrot Bond
+Human And Quaker Parrot Bond

-The deep companionship that can develop over time often leaves owners feeling like their Quakers are a part of their family, the same way dogs and cats often feel like children to their owners.
+The deep companionship that can develop over time often leaves owners feeling like their Quakers are a part of their family, the same way dogs and cats frequently feel like children to their owners.

 Mental Health Benefits

-According to Frontiers in Veterinary Science, Quaker parrot owners are as strongly attached to their birds as owners of other popular family pets.
+According to Frontiers in Veterinary Science, Quaker parrot owners are as attached to their birds as owners of other popular family pets.

 They stated, “Avian companions met the psychological needs of humans and provided social support or fulfilled esteem and cognitive needs.”